mumoshu/kube-airflow/README.md

     Do NOT use characters such as " (double quote), ' (simple quote), / (slash) or \ (backslash) in your passwords and prefix

-### git-sync
+### DAGs deployment: embedded DAGs or git-sync

+This chart provide basically two way of deploying DAGs in your Airflow installation:

+- embedded DAGs
+- Git-Sync

+An enhancement can be to support Persistant Storage.
+If you are willing to contribute, do not hesitate to do a Pull Request !

+#### Using Git-Sync

+Git-sync is the easiest way to automatically update your DAGs.
+It simply check periodially (by default every minute) a Git project on a given branch and check this new version when available.
+Scheduler and worker see changes almost real-time.
+There is no need to other tool and complex rolling-update procedure.

-This chart allows using git-sync to synchronize DAGs with a git project.
-While it is extremely cool to see its DAG appears on Airflow 60s after merge on this project, you should be aware of some limitation Airflow has with dynamic DAG updates
+While it is extremely cool to see its DAG appears on Airflow 60s after merge on this project, you should be aware of some limitations Airflow has with dynamic DAG updates:

     If the scheduler reloads a dag in the middle of a dagrun then the dagrun will actually start using the new version of the dag in the middle of execution.